ietf-wg-cellar/flac-specification/rfc_backmatter.md

 # Interoperability considerations

 As documented in appendix [past format changes](#past-format-changes), there have been some changes and additions to the FLAC format.
 Additionally, implementation of certain features of the FLAC format took many years, meaning early decoder implementations could not be tested against files with these features.
-Finally, many lower-quality FLAC decoders only implement a subset of FLAC features required for playback of the most common FLAC files.
+Finally, many lower-quality FLAC decoders only implement a subset of FLAC features (not necessarily the same subset as defined by the streamble subset, see [section streamble subset](#streamable-subset)) required for playback of the most common FLAC files.

 This appendix provides some considerations for encoder implementations aiming to create highly compatible files.
 As this topic is one that might change after this document is finished, consult [this web page](https://github.com/ietf-wg-cellar/flac-specification/wiki/Interoperability-considerations) for more up-to-date information.

-## Non-subset streams
+## Streamable subset

-As described in section [format subset](#format-subset), FLAC specifies a subset of its capabilities as the Subset format.
-Certain decoders may choose to only decode FLAC files conforming to the limitations imposed by the Subset.
-Therefore, maximum compatibility with decoders is achieved when the limitations of the FLAC Subset format are followed when creating FLAC files.
+As described in section [streamable subset](#streamable-subset), FLAC specifies a subset of its capabilities as the FLAC streamable subset.
+Certain decoders may choose to only decode FLAC files conforming to the limitations imposed by thestreamable subset.
+Therefore, maximum compatibility with decoders is achieved when the limitations of the FLAC streamable subset are followed when creating FLAC files.

 ## Variable block size